NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.5.4:

+01/24/2025

+- Weltall and Xenogears have received an attack increase.
+Details are in the wiki.
+- The halved encounters patch now applies to the world map.
+- Alpha Weltall is now called Original Weltall.
+- Typos in Karellen's conversation with Lacan in the disc 1 flashback have been fixed.
+- Sufal Mass' original power has been restored and its HP has been corrected.
+- Ether Ar +3's weight has been adjusted.
+Details are in the wiki.
+- The patcher no longer describes ECCRegen as it is no longer needed.
+- Raziel's Tree Original Weltall has had an HP buff.
+Details are in the wiki.
+- Option to use the vanilla Battle Arena has been added.
+- Purity Light bug has been fixed.
+- Script up to Anima Dungeon 1 has been updated.
+- Myyah's restore status has been fixed.
+- The patcher can now only accept pre-patched files.
+- Yggdrasil's attack modifier has doubled along with the other gears.

 ### Version 0.5.3: